Programme

 Structural adaptations: the role of existing structures in adaptive reuse projects

-Adaptive reuse, defined as the process of repurposing obsolete buildings while maximizing the retention of existing materials and structures, plays a pivotal role in preserving built heritage and promoting the sustainable use of natural resources.
-The building’s structure, being the most permanent layer, defines morphological features that significantly influence adaptability, including spatial layout and construction materials.
-This session delves into adaptive reuse models for existing buildings, with a focus on morphological adaptability and the embodied energy within adapted structures.
+Adaptive reuse, defined as the process of repurposing obsolete buildings while maximizing the retention of existing materials and structures to meet future needs, plays a pivotal role in preserving built heritage and promoting the sustainable use of natural resources.
+The building’s structure, being the most permanent layer, defines key morphological features that significantly influence adaptability, such as spatial layout and construction materials.

 Stephanie Van de Voorde